Kilwa Sultanate: Society and economy

 Despite its origin as a Persian colony, extensive inter-marriage and conversion of local Bantu inhabitants and later Arab immigration turned the Kilwa Sultanate into a veritable melting pot, ethnically indifferentiable from the mainland.
+Recent ancient DNA studies have confirmed that Asian ancestry in the medieval period originally came from Iran, and that Asian and African ancestors began mixing at least 1,000 years ago.

 The mixture of Perso-Arab and Bantu cultures is credited for creating a distinctive East African culture and language known today as Swahili (literally, 'coast-dwellers').
-Nonetheless, the Muslims of Kilwa (whatever their ethnicity) would often refer to themselves generally as Shirazi or Arabs, and to the unconverted Bantu peoples of the mainland as Zanj or Khaffirs ('infidels').
+Nonetheless, the Muslims of Kilwa (whatever their ethnicity) would often refer to themselves generally as Shirazi or Arabs, and to the unconverted Bantu peoples of the mainland as Zanj or Kuffar ('infidels').

 The Kilwa Sultanate was almost wholly dependent on external commerce.
-Effectively, it was a confederation of urban settlements, and there was little or no agriculture carried on within the boundaries of the sultanate.
-Grains (principally millet and rice), meats (cattle, poultry) and other necessary supplies to feed the large city populations had to be purchased from the Bantu peoples of the interior.
-Kilwan traders from the coast encouraged the development of market towns in the Bantu-dominated highlands of what are now Kenya, Tanzania, Mozambique and Zimbabwe.
-The Kilwan mode of living was as middlemen traders, importing manufactured goods (cloth, etc.) from Arabia and India, which were then swapped in the highland market towns for Bantu-produced agricultural commodities (grain, meats) for their own subsistence and precious raw materials (gold, ivory, etc.) which they would export back to Asia.
+Effectively, it was a confederation of urban settlements, with trade being the backbone of its economy.
+While there was some local agriculture, the sultanate relied heavily on trade to sustain its urban populations.
+Grains (principally millet and rice), meats (cattle, poultry), and other necessary supplies had to be purchased from the Bantu tribes of the interior.
+Kilwan traders encouraged the development of market towns in the Bantu-dominated highlands of what are now Kenya, Tanzania, Mozambique, and Zimbabwe, where agricultural commodities such as grain and meat were exchanged for luxury goods and raw materials like gold and ivory.

+The Kilwan mode of living was that of middlemen traders, who imported manufactured goods (like cloth and spices) from Arabia, India, and Persia, and exchanged them in the interior for agricultural products and precious raw materials, like gold and ivory.
+These were then exported to other parts of the Indian Ocean world, including Arabia, Persia, India, and even China.
+Kilwa’s economy also saw significant involvement in the slave trade, with the majority of slaves coming from the Bantu peoples of the interior, as well as from the highland regions of East Africa and occasionally from other groups from the Horn of Africa.
+Slaves were often captured in raids or conflicts and sold to markets in the Arabian Peninsula, Persia, and India.

-The exception was the coconut palm tree.
-Grown all along the coast, the coconut palm was the mainstay of Kilwan life in every way – not only for the fruit, but also for timber, thatching and weaving.
-Kilwan merchant ships – from the large lateen-rigged dhows that plied the open oceans to the small zambucs used for local transit – were usually built from the split trunks of coconut palm wood, their sails made from coconut leaf matting and the ships held together by coconut coir.
+A notable exception to Kilwa's reliance on external trade was the coconut palm tree.
+Grown all along the coast, the coconut palm was the mainstay of Kilwan life in every way – not only for its fruit, but also for timber, thatching, and weaving.
+Kilwan merchant ships – from the large lateen-rigged dhows that plied the open oceans to the small zambucs used for local transit – were usually built from the split trunks of coconut palm wood, their sails made from coconut leaf matting, and the ships held together by coconut coir.